janaipakos/janaipakos.github.io/resume.md

 <h1>Summary</h1>
     <ul>
-    <li><strong>Fifteen months</strong> of experience in <strong>front-end development</strong>, UX design, data visualization, and usability testing.</li>
+    <li><strong>Nine months</strong> of experience in <strong>front-end development</strong>, UX design, data visualization, and usability testing.</li>
-    <li><strong>Four years</strong> of experience as project leader, from two to six members.</li>
+    <li><strong>Three years</strong> of experience as project leader, from two to six members.</li>
     <li>Graduate degree in Media Studies from <strong>Pratt Institute</strong>, focusing on wireless peer to peer networks in Eastern Europe.</li>
     </ul>
 <h1>Work Experience</h1>
 <h2>Capco, New York, NY (2014–now)</h2>
 <h4>Associate Consultant, Technology Domain</h4>
     <ul>
-        <li>Collaborate with team on anti-money laundering software documentation and testing for international clients.</li>
+        <li>Create <strong>more than 300</strong> design and test documents for IT components of a global anti-money laundering application.
+Documents span five years of software use for Actimize anti-money laundering applications.</li>
         <li>Work with team of seven on front-end development and QA testing for successfully-deployed Sharepoint 2013 customer facing website with <strong>350+ combined pages</strong>.
 Markup includes Sass and Bootstrap.</li>
         <li>Record and produce <strong>20-hour</strong> knowledge transfer session of technical architecture and code base as added value for client.</li>
-        <li>Create D3.js visualizations and dependency tools for two different national banks.
-These tools helped enrich the user experience of employees by quickly identifying relevant tasks and relationships.</li>
-        <li>Write <strong>more than 600</strong> compliance and database testing documents for international bank.
-Documents span five years of software use for Actimize anti-money laundering applications.</li>
         <li>Collaborate on presentation dashboard using the Python framework Django.</li>
     </ul>
 <h2>Manning Publications, New York, NY (2015–now)</h2>